Balint817/SearchPlusPlus/README.md

 - `title:string`
 	- Search for song title
 - `tag:string`
-	- Search for a specific search tag (CustomAlbum's search tags)
+	- Search for a specific search tag (CustomAlbum's and built-in search tags)
 - `any:string`
 	- Short for `design:x|author:x|title:x|tag:x` (See the `AND/OR operations` section)
 - `anyx:string`